“What we once thought we knew, what we thought we understood, what we thought was a reliable map of our world, all seem now to fail us”

 “Every moment of our lives is trying to tell us something”

 We often fear what lies beneath the surface, believing our "Shadow"—the angry, fearful, or eccentric parts of us—must be repressed.
-But in Jungian work the Shadow is also the seat of our creativity, our passion, and our vitality.
+In Jungian work the Shadow is also the seat of our creativity, our passion, and our vitality.
 Some of which will have been repressed to accommodate the adaptations required of our ego.

 Instead of repressing the dark; we invite it to the table.
 By integrating exiled parts of yourself, you stop warring with your own nature and reclaim the energy you’ve spent hiding it.